vincreins/Essay_28736907/README.md

     variant: markdown_github
 ---

 ### Risk Parity Portfolios (RPPs): A Comparative Study in South Africa

-#### Introduction
-Risk parity portfolios (RPPs) aim to equalize the risk contribution of each asset within a portfolio.
-This strategy contrasts with modern portfolio theory (MPT)-based methods, such as the mean-variance approach, which rely on assumptions about expected returns and variance.
-RPPs bypass the need for return forecasts, instead emphasizing risk estimates, particularly volatility and correlations.

-Unlike MPT, which focuses on either maximizing returns or minimizing variance, RPPs prioritize explicit risk allocation.
-This research investigates the performance of RPPs relative to South African index funds, posing the key question:

-**How can the risk parity approach be effectively implemented to construct a diversified portfolio of South African assets, and how does it compare to traditional asset allocation strategies in terms of risk-adjusted returns?**

-#### Focus on Risk-Adjusted Returns
+**Overview**
+This repository contains resources and analyses for assessing the applicability of Risk Parity Portfolios (RPPs) in South African markets.
+The study compares RPPs to Minimum Variance Portfolios (MVPs) and Maximum Diversification Portfolios (MDPs) with a focus on risk-adjusted performance, economic regime sensitivity, and robustness across different market conditions.

+**Research Goals**
+1. Evaluate the performance of RPPs relative to MVPs and MDPs.
+2. Investigate RPP viability under South African economic conditions from 2007 to 2024.
+3. Analyze RPPs' adaptability across different economic regimes (high growth, moderate growth, and recession).

+**Core Metrics**
-The study aims to evaluate risk-adjusted returns, a core objective of RPPs.
-To achieve this, an expanded set of performance metrics will be analyzed:
+The study utilizes a comprehensive set of performance measures:
-- Sharpe ratio
-- Sterling ratio
-- Alpha and Beta
-- Sortino ratio
-- Maximum drawdown
-- Calmar ratio
+- Risk-adjusted returns: Sharpe, Sortino, Sterling, and Calmar ratios.
-- Information ratio (vs. a relevant benchmark)

-#### Asset Selection
-For constructing a South African RPP, a diverse range of traded assets will be included:
-- Stocks listed on the Johannesburg Stock Exchange
+- Downside risk: Value at Risk (VaR), Conditional VaR, and drawdown metrics.
+- Other measures: Alpha, Beta, and Information Ratio (compared to benchmarks).

+**Dataset**
-- South African government bond yields (2-year and 10-year maturities)
+The portfolio construction leverages data on South African stocks and government bond yields (2- and 10-year maturities) covering 2007 to 2024.
+The dataset spans diverse market conditions, including the Global Financial Crisis and the COVID-19 pandemic.

-#### Incorporating Economic Regimes
+**Methodology**
+1. Construct portfolios using RPP, MVP, and MDP strategies.
+2. Benchmark portfolio performance using downside risk and risk-adjusted return metrics.
-To enhance analytical rigor, portfolio performance will be examined across South Africa’s distinct economic regimes, such as:
+3. Evaluate portfolio performance during distinct economic regimes.
-- Periods of high and low economic growth
-- Periods of high and low inflation

-This evaluation will illuminate the adaptability of risk parity strategies compared to traditional asset allocation methods under varying market conditions.

-#### Conclusion
-By integrating additional performance metrics and analyzing economic regimes, this study will deliver a thorough evaluation of the risk parity approach within the South African context.
-The findings aim to deepen understanding of RPP effectiveness in constructing diversified portfolios and their comparative performance against traditional strategies under diverse market scenarios.
+**Key Findings**
+1. **RPP Strengths**: Effective in minimizing short-term downside risk; robust in downturns.
+2. **RPP Weaknesses**: Underperformance in cumulative and risk-adjusted returns relative to MVPs and MDPs, especially in high-growth conditions.
+3. Economic Regime Analysis: RPPs demonstrated varying performance, with significant challenges during recessions.

+**Conclusion**
+This study highlights the trade-offs inherent in leveraging RPPs for portfolio diversification in South Africa.
+While RPPs offer robust risk management, their returns are less competitive compared to MVPs and MDPs.

 ```{r}